WojciechMatuszewski/programming-notes/web/events.md

 [MDN has a very good documentation regarding this event](https://developer.mozilla.org/en-US/docs/Web/API/Element/setPointerCapture).
 Check out the demo – start dragging, then move your pointer down.
 Notice that you can still drag the element, despite having the pointer outside of its bounds!

+---

+Another way of thinking about it would be the following: **util this pointer cycle is complete, only trigger pointer events from this element**.
+[Here is a blog post talking about this use-case](https://www.joshuawootonn.com/react-drag-to-select#preventing-pointer-events-during-drag-with-setpointercapture).

+In essence, **we are making the pointer events "stick" to this element until we tell the browser otherwise**.

 ## One click can fire multiple events

 Imagine a scenario where you have a button which does something when the user clicks on it.